The flat order #

 Flat αis compact, making it an algebraic (finite-height) bounded-complete domain — the Scott-domain packaging of the partial joinPartialUnifyprovides. - Three-valued logic.

 Flat Boolis the knowledge order of Kleene three-valued logic; the strong-Kleene connectives are exactly its continuous maps.
-Connects this substrate to the trivalence/presupposition layer.
+Connects this substrate to the trivalence/presupposition layer. - An inductive

 Equations